angerami/angerami.github.io/_pages/talks.md

 {% include base_path %}

-*A comprehensive record of invited talks, conference presentations, and seminars spanning experimental particle physics, heavy-ion physics, and machine learning applications.*
+*A comprehensive record of invited talks, conference presentations, and seminars.*

 ---